Avedisb123/VM/README.md

 Similarly, you can build Alma Linux 8 and 9, Amazon Linux 2, CentOS 7, Rocky Linux 8 and 9, and Ubuntu 22.04 server VMs.

+# Contributing
+We welcome contributions!
+If you find a bug, have a feature request, or want to contribute in any way, please [create an issue](https://github.com/sloopstash/kickstart-linux/issues) or submit a [pull request](https://github.com/sloopstash/kickstart-linux/pulls).

 # License
 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See [LICENSE](https://github.com/sloopstash/kickstart-linux/blob/master/LICENSE) for more information.

 # Contact
 Sloopstash - support[@]sloopstash[.]com